TorNATO-PRO/TorNATO-PRO.github.io/src/content/posts/stack-safe-purescript.md

       acc'
 ```

 Now you can run this.
 And boom!
 It works and doesn't blow up the stack.
 Isn't that amazing?
 I promised in the beginning that I would show you how to do stack-safe operations over trees (or computations shaped as trees).
-Lets show how to do this same transformation over `fib`, or the naive implementation of computing the fibonacci number at some index `n`.
+I'll show how to do this same transformation over `fib`, or the naive implementation of computing the fibonacci number at some index `n`.

 ```purescript
 -- naive implementation